modm-io/lbuild/README.md

 - `{*}Query(...)`: classes for sharing code and data, [see Queries](#Queries).
 - `{*}Collector(...)`: classes for describing metadata sinks, [see Collectors](#Collectors).
 - `Alias(...)`: links to other nodes, [see Aliases](#Aliases).
+- `Configuration(...)`: links to a configuration inside the repository.

 ### Repositories